 How do you pick the best public insurance adjuster?
 Your first step is to hire a licensed public adjuster.
 Virtually every state in America requires all public adjusters to be licensed.

-46 states have their own regulatory authority in change of licensing public adjusters.
+46 states have their own regulatory authority in charge of licensing public adjusters.
 These regulatory authorities require public adjusters to undergo tests to prove their qualifications.
 These organizations also provide ongoing certification and membership, including continuing education requirements and annual or semi-annual renewal requirements.
 Most licensing boards also have certain standards of ethics that members must follow.

-The only states that don’t have their own regulatory schemes for public adjusters are Alabama, Alaska, South Dakota, and Wisconsin.
+The only states that don’t have their own regulatory schemes for public adjusters are Alabama, Alaska, Arkansas, South Dakota, and Wisconsin.

 If a public adjuster holds a license in one state, then they’re permitted to offer their services in that state.
 Holding a license in one state does not permit the adjuster to offer services in another state.
 However, some states have reciprocity agreements that make it easier for adjusters to apply for licensing in a new state.

-There’s also something called the National Association of Insurance Commissioners (NAIC), which governs licensing of public adjusters across the United States.
+There’s also something called the National Association of Insurance Commissioners (NAIC), which governs licensing of public adjusters in many of the United States.
 You might find your public adjuster advertises their state registration, for example, in addition to their NAIC registration.

 The benefits of hiring a licensed public adjuster are obvious:

-- It’s illegal to work as a “freelance” public adjuster in most states
+- It’s illegal to work as a public adjuster without a license in most states

 - Getting a license requires the adjuster to maintain a certain level of education, experience, qualifications, and knowledge